Svenskithesource/PyArmor-Unpacker/README.md

 TODO: Give a full example of the first method

-The second method starts off the same as the first method, we inject the script which gets the current running code object.
+The second method starts off the same as the first method, we inject the script which gets the current running code object.<br/>
 Only now the difference is that we won't just dump it, we will "fix" it.
-I mean by that removing pyarmor from it completely so that we get the original code object.
+By that I mean removing pyarmor from it completely so that we get the original code object.<br/>
-Since PyArmor has multiple options when obfuscating I decided to add support for all the common ones.
+Since PyArmor has multiple options when obfuscating I decided to add support for all the common ones.<br/>
-When it detects a script has `__armor_enter__` inside it it will modify it so that the code object returns right after the  `__armor_enter__` has been called.
+When it detects a script has `__armor_enter__` inside it it will modify it so that the code object returns right after the  `__armor_enter__` has been called.<br/>
-There are a few `NOP` opcodes following the function call so we just replace one of them with the `RETURN_VALUE` opcodes.
+There are a few `NOP` opcodes following the function call so we just replace one of them with the `RETURN_VALUE` opcodes.<br/>
 # TODO: example of the return value opcode
-Because PyArmor edits the code object in memory the changes will stay even after we exit the code object.
+Because PyArmor edits the code object in memory the changes will stay even after we exit the code object.<br/>
 Now we can invoke (exec) the code object.
 We now have access to the decrypted code object.
-All that's left now is to remove the PyArmor modifications to the code object, that being the wrap header and footer. #TODO: reference docs and part of the source code
+All that's left now is to remove the PyArmor modifications to the code object, that being the wrap header and footer. #TODO: reference docs and part of the source code<br/>
-After that has been cleaned we have to remove the `__armor_enter__` and `__armor_exit__` from the `co_names`.
+After that has been cleaned we have to remove the `__armor_enter__` and `__armor_exit__` from the `co_names`.<br/>
-We repeat this recursively for all code objects.
+We repeat this recursively for all code objects.<br/>
 The output will the original code object.
-It will be like pyarmor was never used.
+It will be like pyarmor was never used.<br/>
-Because of this we can use all our favorite tools, for example decompyle3 to get the original source code. #TODO: reference repo
+Because of this we can use all our favorite tools, for example decompyle3 to get the original source code. #TODO: reference repo<br/>
+#TODO: add more code snippets to the write-up for the second method

 The third method fixes the last issue with method #2.
 In method #2 we still have to actually run the program and inject it.